trainart/introlinuxshell/2-basics.md

 Let's now understand what was done above.

-We used method called _Here document_ to create the script and made it executable with `chmod`.
+We used method called _Here document_ to create the script.
+And made it executable with `chmod`.
 The script itself is a single `ls` command, that outputs detailed (-l) contents of directory _/usr/bin/_

 Check the contents of the script you created: